dbertolino-github/java_metrics_sensor/README.md

 The software is built on top of ANTLR4 compiler generated with an open-source Java8 grammar.
 It provides a JavaFX GUI and the possibility to print the results in three different .csv files, each one represents a depth level of the analysis: Overview, Classes and single methods.

+This project is licensed under the terms of the Apache 2.0 License.